aboutcode-org/aboutcode-toolkit/docs/source/reference.rst

         ..  code-block:: none

+                --log

+                    This option save the error log to the defined location

+                $ about check --log /home/project/error.log /home/project/about_files/

                 --verbose

                     This option tells the tool to show all errors found.
                     The default behavior will only show 'CRITICAL', 'ERROR', and 'WARNING'

                 $ about check --verbose /home/project/about_files/

 Special Notes